-The company will be releasing its adaptations of Baccaccio’s work every day over a 10-day period beginning Wednesday, June 10 on synetictheater.org with pay-what-you-can options ranging from $10 to $50.
-The full catalog will be available for viewing through the end of June.
+The company will be releasing its adaptations of Baccaccio’s work every day over a 10-day period beginning Friday, July 10 on synetictheater.org with pay-what-you-can options ranging from $10 to $50.
+The full catalog will be available for viewing through at least the end of July.

 Just like much of the region, Synetic’s Founding Artistic Director Paata Tsikurishvili was starting to feel the effects of cabin fever.
 “I have been getting stir-crazy and feeling sad not creating and collaborating, and now with this project, I’m feeling alive again,” he said in the theater’s press release.
 “We know that so many people are feeling the same way.”